Ibexian/EastMeetsKitchen/_posts/2017-07-26-vegan-japanese-spaghetti-napolitan.md

 For those not familiar with Japanese-style spaghetti, this recipe may seem a bit strange.
 Instead of using traditional tomato sauce, the Japanese opt for ketchup as sauce for the noodles.
 The reasoning is because the dish was formed post World War 2, a time when tomatoes were not readily available in Japan and a time when ketchup was readily available as it was part of U.S. military rationing.

-Even though spaghetti Napolitan is somewhat of an "army-noodle" dish, it is surprisingly good.
+Even though spaghetti Napolitan is somewhat of an "army-style" noodle dish, it is surprisingly good.
 The sweetness and tartness from the ketchup really give the dish a fresh pop of flavor.
 In conjuction with the salty vegan hot dogs and lightly cooked vegetables, this dish is quite well-rounded and for sure to please.

 <figure class="half">
     <img src="/images/334-3.jpg">